 You can find articles about pornography, from facts and statistics to articles about porn addiction.
-Is porn really addictive as some will say it is?
+Is porn really addictive as some say it is?
 If so, how does one treat the addiction?

 The Negative Effects of Pornography